ChadDev-Hub/Electrical-Distribution-GIS/README.md

 ![GIS MAP](/Frontend/public/gis-map.png)

-This GIS interactive map includes the following location and data:

--Substation
--Primary Lines
--Distribution Transformer
--Secondary Lines
--Customers

 #### Functionalities

 The user can Turn off and Turn on the Substation and Tranformer to Identify the affected downstream components.
 It Provides A realtime Interaction on GIS Web map on multiple User.

+This GIS interactive map includes the following location and data:

+- Substation
+- Primary Lines
+- Distribution Transformer
+- Secondary Lines
+- Customers